k-box/k-search-client-js/readme.md

 Click on `Save`, your token has been generated

-## <a name = 'endpoint'>How to get the K-Link endpoint url</a>
+#### <a name = 'endpoint'>How to get the K-Link endpoint url</a>

-Contact the technical counterpart of the K-Link network you want to connect to or check if this K-Link network is referenced [below](#list-k-links).

-## <a name = 'list-k-links'>Non exhaustive list of publicly available K-Link networks</a>

-See https://k-link.technology/network.html to find the Registry pages and Endpoints of a list of publicly available K-Link networks
+As a general rule the `API_URL` is the URL of the domain of the website that serve as front-facing page of a K-Link.

+For OneOff-Tech hosted networks you might find the URL on the [K-Link Technology website](https://k-link.technology/network.html).

 ## Development